 Local employers need to partner with high schools to introduce young adults to career paths and provide guidance on the best way to break into the industry.
 Examples of this include, attending career days, giving guest talks and sponsoring events.

 In order to better align the needs of tech employers with the skills of graduates from community and technical colleges, there needs to be standards of excellence and partnership in developing the coursework.
 Sponsoring the creation of an accreditation program and enabling institutions to meet the necessary standards, ensures that employers have a pipeline of highly qualified job applicants.

-Even with accreditation programs in place there is no substitute for on the job training where experienced technicians work hand in hand with the next generation.
-This requires funding of course but employers and local governments should view this as an investment in the future.
+Even with accreditation programs in place, there is no substitute for on-the-job training where experienced technicians work hand in hand with the next generation.
+This requires the funding of course but employers and local governments should view this as an investment in the future.

-With the next generation of techs being digital natives who spend their spare time on Facebook, Instagram and Snapchat, work needs to be done to put the career on a pedestal and champion it.
+With the next generation of techs being digital natives who spend their spare time on Facebook, Instagram, and Snapchat, work needs to be done to put the career on a pedestal and champion it.
 Caterpillar recently launched the 2021 edition of their popular web series Cat Trials with an emphasis on the heavy equipment technician job.
 The bottom line: This is a hands-on career for someone who likes to fix the biggest machines.